ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

 ## Part 3: Deploy WireMock Docker Container

 Our pipeline consists of several stages and in each stage a new Kubernetes cluster is deployed.
-Hence we added a new `intercom-mock-deployment.yaml` so that the according WireMock imagae is pulled  from Docker hub and rolled out to the Acceptance Stage cluster.
+Hence we added a new `intercom-mock-deployment.yaml` so that the according WireMock image is pulled from Docker Hub and rolled out to the Acceptance Stage cluster.

 ```yaml
 containers: